cha0s86/fruits/README.md

 - Up to 4 AI fruits, each with their own color and fruit
 - AI shooting is OFF by default, toggle with **T**
 - User can select number of AI fruits with `--ai N` (N=1-4)

+### AI vs AI Mode with Betting
+- `./fruits --aivsai N --bets` (N=2-5)
+- N AI fruits compete, and players can place simulated bets on the outcome
+- Flat tax of 0.25€ is deducted from the pot each game
+- All betting is for fun only; no real money is involved

+---

 ## 🚀 Installation & Compilation